queue-miscreant/nvim-image-test/README.md

 Controls the amount of delay, in milliseconds, between the screen being cleared and extmarks being redrawn.

 If multiple redraws occur in quick succession, then this can prevent flashing due to the screen clearing and redrawing.

+### g:image\_extmarks\_min\_cropped\_height

+Controls the minimum height (in lines) for which cropping images is allowed.
+The value 0 means any amount of crop is allowed.

+This can also be set to -1 to disable drawing cropped images entirely.

 ### g:image\_extmarks\_slow\_insert